Skip to content

 Check local rail, bus, and university student-card discounts before booking.

-Vistula riverbank nights in Warsaw
+Vistula river summer evening in Warsaw

-free + drinks
+Free + drinks

 social summer

-Lazienki Park Chopin concerts in Warsaw
+Chopin concert in Łazienki in Warsaw

 culture budget

-Free Sunday concerts in warm months; classic Warsaw student picnic plan.
+Sunday concerts in warm months; classic Warsaw student picnic plan.

-POLIN + Warsaw Uprising Museum in Warsaw
+POLIN or Warsaw Rising Museum in Warsaw

-POLIN + Warsaw Uprising Museum
+POLIN or Warsaw Rising Museum

-student discounts vary
+Student discounts vary

 history rainy day